 Software developers and product engineers manage changes to their codebase over time using the well-liked version control system Git.
 It enables team cooperation and coordination by allowing numerous developers to work on the same codebase concurrently while keeping track of the changes made by each developer.

 Developers can track changes made to code over time using a method called version control.
-It offers a way for controlling and planning code as it develops and improves.
+It offers a way to control and plan code as it develops and improves.
 Using version control systems, developers can collaborate on a project while allowing different team members to work independently on the same codebase.

-It is simple to keep track of the group and individual projects when you have a GitHub repository because everyone may upload their code, graphs, and other materials as the projects advance, and all the files required for specific analysis can be kept together.
+When you have a GitHub repository, keeping track of the group and individual projects is simple.
+As the projects advance, everyone may upload their code, graphs, and other materials, and all the files required for specific analysis can be kept together.

 Each file on GitHub has a history, making it simple to study its modifications over time.
-You can examine the code of others, add comments to specific lines or the entire document, and make change suggestions.
+You can examine others’ code, comment on specific lines or the entire document, and suggest changes.

 GitHub lets you assign tasks to various users for collaborative projects so that it is apparent who is in charge of what aspect of the analysis.
 You may also request code reviews from specific users.
-Version control makes it possible for you to maintain track of your projects.
+Version control allows you to maintain track of your projects.

 Software solutions called version control systems (VCS) keep track of changes made to code or any other digital asset over time.
 The following are some advantages of version control:

 Git is a distributed version control system created to manage every project quickly and effectively, whether big or small.
-To oversee the development of the Linux kernel, Linus Torvalds founded it in 2005.
-Millions of developers use Git now to manage code and work together on projects.
+Linus Torvalds founded it in 2005 to oversee the development of the Linux kernel.
+Millions of developers now use Git to manage code and collaborate on projects.

 Git gives programmers a mechanism to manage several versions of their code and keep track of changes to their codebase.
 Developers can use Git to construct branches, which are distinct lines of development that can be worked on separately before being merged into the central unit.
 This makes it simple to test out new features or changes without affecting the primary codebase.